cascadenite/inspector_app/README.md

 then the xml files were converted into csv format and finally made into TFrecords.

 The image processing is in the processImages.ipynb Jupyter notebook.

+## Training the model

+The fine-tuning of the model was performed using tensorflow Object Detection API and monitored on Tensorboard.
+Once validation performance plateaued (as measured by mAP) the model was saved and then quanitised using TFlite.

+The model is InspectorDetect.tflite

+## The App

+The iOS app is bootstrapped from the tensorflow deeplearning.ai example.
+Chnages were made to the modelinference funtion and the layout of the app.
+It was tested on a iphone x in a live walk around.